 While companies use tractor-trailers and trucks to transport goods such as supplies, equipment, or food, the trucking industry also causes many trucking accidents on the road.
-According to the U.S. Department of Transportation Federal Highway Administration, one out of nine traffic fatalities last year resulted from a collision involving a large truck or semi.
+According to the Georgia Insurance and Safety Fire Commissioner, one out of nine traffic fatalities last year resulted from a collision involving a large truck or semi.
 Last year in the United States alone, 380,000 large trucks were involved in crashes and 4,229 people died along with 90,000 people injured as a result of the trucking crash.

 Truck accidents may have a higher chance of causing serious injuries or a fatality in comparison to car accidents.
 There are several reasons why truck accidents are more likely to cause serious injury or death.
 The reasons include: trucks are much heavier than cars (80,000 lbs. or more when fully loaded) which causes a greater impact in a collision; a truck is higher up than a car; materials, like metal, used to build a truck are stronger than most other materials like plastic used to build modern cars today; and because trucks carry chemicals or flammable liquids, they may cause burns or explosions.